Assistant Professor of Computer Science

 - 2006, Bachelor's Degree, Electrical and Computer Engineering, National Technical University of Athens

 Stefanos Nikolaidis is an Assistant Professor of Computer Science at the University of Southern California.
-His research focuses on the mathematical foundations of human-robot interaction, drawing upon expertise on machine learning, algorithmic game theory and decision making under uncertainty.
-His work leads to end-to-end solutions that enable deployed robotic systems to act optimally when interacting with people in practical, real-world applications.
+His research focuses draws upon expertise on artificial intelligence, procedural content generation and quality diversity optimization and leads to end-to-end solutions that enable deployed robotic systems to act robustly when interacting with people in practical, real-world applications.
 Previously, Stefanos completed his PhD at Carnegie Mellon's Robotics Institute and received his MS from MIT.
 He has also a MEng from the University of Tokyo and a BS from the National Technical University of Athens.
 Stefanos has worked as a research associate at the University of Washington, as a research specialist at MIT and as a researcher at Square Enix in Tokyo.
-He has received a Best Enabling Technologies Paper Award from the IEEE/ACM International Conference on Human-Robot Interaction in 2015, a best paper nomination from the same conference in 2018 and was a best paper award finalist in the International Symposium on Robotics 2013.
+He has received a best Cognitive Robotics paper nomination from the IEEE/RSJ International Conference on Intelligent Robots and Systems, a Best Enabling Technologies Paper Award from the IEEE/ACM International Conference on Human-Robot Interaction in 2015, a best paper nomination from the same conference in 2018 and was a best paper award finalist in the International Symposium on Robotics 2013.

 Return to Faculty Directory